KbeautyHair/KbeautyBaseline/README.md

 For technical and other inquires, please contact yunjey.choi@navercorp.com.

-## Citation
+## Reference
-If you find this work useful for your research, please cite our paper:
+If you want to get more details of the original model Stargan v2, this repository will be useful for your research:

 ```
 @inproceedings{choi2020starganv2,